CompTIA Cloud+ Practice Test (CV0-004)

 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What is a parallel setup in IT migrations?
+What is a dedicated link in networking?

 Answer Description